Hiring a Driver and Finding Rides when Blind or Low Vision

 1. Keep your vehicle and hire a driver: If giving up your vehicle isn’t necessary, hiring a personal driver is an option.
 (Tips for hiring a driver are discussed below.)

-1. Volunteer transportation programs: Many local churches or community groups offer free rides to qualified individuals through volunteer services.
+1. Consider volunteer transportation programs: Many local churches or community groups offer free rides to qualified individuals through volunteer services.

 1. Negotiate with local taxi companies: Some companies may offer discounts for frequent riders, making this option more affordable.

-1. Rideshare services: Companies like Uber and Lyft operate nationwide and can be used for reliable transportation.
-(Link to article.)
+1. Utilize Rideshare services: Companies like Uber and Lyft operate nationwide and can be used for reliable transportation.

 Recommendations for Hiring a Driver